Welcome to our apprenticeships

 • Level 3 Train Driver apprenticeships are full-time, salaried positions.

-• Apprentice Train Managers are based at one of our depots in Edinburgh, Newcastle, Leeds, Doncaster, or London King’s Cross.
+• Apprentice Train Managers are based at one of our depots in Edinburgh, Newcastle, Leeds, Doncaster or London King’s Cross.

-• As vacancies are advertised based on business demand, we recommend registering for Operations & Safety job alerts—so you're the first to know when apprenticeship opportunities become available!
+• As vacancies are advertised based on business demand, we recommend registering for Operations & Safety job alerts, so you're the first to know when apprenticeship opportunities become available!

-Apprentice Train Driver vacancies
+Latest Apprentice Train Driver opportunities

 But don't give up.
 Our website is updated regularly with all our latest opportunities.
 Give it a week or so and search again.
+Alternatively, register to be alerted when the right opportunity comes along.

-Other Apprenticeships at LNER
+Other apprenticeships at LNER

-Other Apprenticeships at LNER
+Other apprenticeships at LNER

 Vacancies for our other apprenticeship programmes, such as Engineering or Digital, are advertised based on business demand.
 We highly recommend registering an account on the LNER career site and setting up vacancy alerts in your area of interest.
 That way, you'll be the first to know when apprenticeship opportunities become available.

-Maths and English requirements in Apprenticeships
+Maths and English requirements in apprenticeships

 Apprenticeship FAQs

 We’re currently developing our work experience program at LNER.
-While the Apprenticeship Team isn’t able to assist with queries, you can contact your local station, Depot, or office to explore potential opportunities for a placement.
+While the Apprenticeship Team isn’t able to assist with queries, you can contact your local station, depot or office to explore potential opportunities for a placement.

-However, we also collaborate with external partners to offer apprenticeships in areas like engineering, public relations, and digital, which may have different entry requirements.
-We recommend registering for job alerts on the LNER career site to stay informed about available opportunities and application details
+However, we also collaborate with external partners to offer apprenticeships in areas like engineering, public relations and digital, which may have different entry requirements.
+We recommend registering for job alerts on the LNER career site to stay informed about available opportunities and application details.

 To strengthen your application, we recommend researching the different stages of our recruitment process.
 For Train Manager roles, this includes psychometric testing such as RAATs and SCAATs.
 If you're applying for a Train Driver apprenticeship, exploring resources from The Train Drivers Academy can be beneficial.
 Taking time to prepare and understand these assessments will help you feel more confident throughout the process.